waikato-datamining/docker-for-data-scientists/docs/basics.md

 # GPU support

 The image that we downloaded comes with CUDA support, in order to make use of an NVIDIA GPU that we have on our host system.
-But the graphics card does not automatically get made available to the containers, we need to explicitly state that we want the container to have access to it.
+But, the graphics card does not automatically get made available to the containers, we need to explicitly state that we want a container to have access to it.

 For docker versions prior to 19.03 (e.g., still used by some NVIDIA IoT devices), you need to supply the following parameter: